 A common question people come up against when installing electric heat into their space, is whether they should buy a fan-forced heater or convection heater.
 We are here to help make that decision easier.

 Fan-forced heaters move air over a heating element and then circulate the heat into the room.
-Because fan-forced heaters use a fan to move the heated air, they are able to heat a room quickly.
-They also take up less space than convection heaters.
+Because fan-forced heaters use a fan to move the heated air, they are able to heat a room quickly and take up less space than convection heaters.

 This makes them ideal for entryways, bathrooms, and utility spaces where short bursts of heat are needed and space is usually at a premium.
 While the fan noise is fairly minimal, it is a factor when compared to silent convection heaters.
 This is another reason why they are better in utility areas, rather than primary living spaces.

-Also, because they heat up a space quickly, they can be great for rooms that are not used all of the time such as garages, workshops, laundry rooms, and bedrooms.
-Simply turn up the thermostat when entering the laundry room or bedroom and the desired comfort level is quickly achieved.
+Also, because fan forced heaters can heat up a space quickly, they are great additions to rooms that are not used all of the time such as garages, workshops, laundry rooms, and bedrooms.
+Simply turn up the thermostat when entering the laundry room or bedroom, and the desired temperature can be quickly achieved.